todogroup/ospo-career-path/module1/README.md

 * The arena of scientific computing and massively parallel computing are almost exclusively open source domains

-Many open source communities exhibit rapid evolution that can be harnessed through participation to speed your own innovation.The open source ethos of bottom-up meritocracy directs ownership and accountability back to development teams
+Many open source communities exhibit rapid evolution that can be harnessed through participation to speed your own innovation.
+The open source ethos of bottom-up meritocracy directs ownership and accountability back to development teams

 One of the best ways to introduce a new software idea, test new capabilities and grow an active user base is through an open source community